Welcome to Magic Ears

 Not the case.

 Teaching is a skill.
-One of our contributors, Bradley used to interview prospective teachers for VIPKID back when you had to do a 25 minute mock class and it was SO EASY to tell the people who had no experience teaching compared to those with actual ESL experience and classroom experience.
+One of our contributors, Bradley used to interview prospective teachers for VIPKID back when you had to do a 25 minute mock class and it was so easy to tell the people who had no experience teaching compared to those with actual ESL experience, classroom experience or experience working as a coach with kids

 To put it bluntly, you’re a liability if you have no experience because if the parents and students are not happy they will simple leave and go to another platform.